 Mosquitto is an open source message broker that Implements MQTT versions 3.1 and 3.1.1.

-It is available as a free download for Windows and Linux,and In this tutorial you will learn how to install the mosquitto MQTT broker (server) on both on Windows and Linux, and then test the installation.
+It is available as a free download for Windows and Linux,and In this tutorial you will learn how to install the mosquitto MQTT broker (server) on Windows.

 Installing The Mosquitto Broker on Windows